We will be introducing the traditional techniques and the history of kinko (metalwork) which has been nurtured since long ago in Japan.

-Kinko, metalwork, refers to the industrial art of crafting metals as well as the artisans who craft metalwork.
-For metalwork, wide variety of materials like gold and silver as well as iron and bronze are used.
-Metalwork technique has three classifications; tankin (hammering), chukin (casting), and chokin (engraving).
+Kinko, the Japanese word for metalwork, refers to the industrial art of crafting metals, as well as the artisans who craft metalwork.
+For metalwork, a wide variety of materials such as gold, silver, iron, and bronze are used.
+Metalwork technique has three classifications: tankin (hammering), chukin (casting), and chokin (engraving).

-Hammering is a process of changing the shape of metal by hammering.
+Tankin is the process of changing the shape of metal by hammering.
 When it was first introduced to Japan in the Yayoi period, the technique was used to create bronze mirrors, iron swords, and armors.
-During tue Asuka period, it was also used for creating Buddhist altar equipment.
+During the Asuka period, it was also used for creating Buddhist altar equipment.

-It is a technique where molten metal is poured in a mold called igata and left to be cooled to harden the metal.
+Chukin is a technique where molten metal is poured in a mold called igata and left to be cooled to harden the metal.
 When the metal is taken out from the mold, the surface is polished to make it shiny.
-Casting is mainly used to create teakettles, flower vases, and Buddhist statues.
+Casting is mainly used to create tea kettles, flower vases, and Buddhist statues.
 The statue of Buddha in Nara was made by this technique.

 The Origin of Metalwork

 Metalwork was first introduced to Kyushu from the Chinese continent and Korean peninsula.
 In the beginning, it was used to create bronze bells and mirrors as ritual equipment.
 Very long after the introduction, with the development of Japanese tea culture, metalwork was preferably employed to create kettles for boiling water.